 Voices

-"This has been the most educational thing I've done outside of my education, and the most therapeutic thing I've done outside of therapy."Paul Marcus, Retired Psychotherapist — Taos, NM
+"This has been the most educational thing I've done outside of my education, and the most therapeutic thing I've done outside of therapy."Paul Marcus, Psychotherapist — Taos, NM

 "I started the course thinking that I would fix my life and career… and it turned out that I got back into a relationship with myself, and I realize that everything else will take care of itself."Monica Aikman, Nurse — Saskatchewan, Canada